 DIY Sparkly Modern Wall Hooks

 Affiliate links included for your convenience.
-If you purchase through a link I may receive a small commission, at no extra cost to you.
-Thank you so much for your support!.
 Click here if you wish to read the full disclosure.

 - (1) 1 x 8″x 8 or any scraps!
 I used leftovers from my barndoor project